satyamnsr/automating-aws-with-python/README.md

-# automating-aws-with-python
+# Automating AWS with python
-Respository for automating AWS with Python
+Respository for *Automating AWS with Python*